patk1002/quote_gen/README.md

 # quote_gen repo

-## How to initially create the sqlite datbases:
+## How to initially create the sqlite database:

 When creating a sqlite database such as users.db, to avoid this error message:
 ```